alexsem1337/cs101-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to CS101 BOOTCAMP Documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Description to be added.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`setup` section for all the necessary software that needs to be installed / configured on your personal computer.

 .. note::

-   This project is under active development.
+   All the materials of this course will be released before each Week.
+Please check the Documentation periodically.

 Contents
 --------

 .. toctree::

-   usage
+   setup
    api